hmlongco/RxSwiftWidgets/README.md

         .font(.title1)
 ```

-When rendered, each "widget" builds a corresponding UIView which is then modified as needed with the desired properties and behaviors.
+When rendered, each "widget" of a given type builds a corresponding UIView which is then modified as needed with the desired properties and behaviors.

 Combine just a few widgets together, and you can quickly and easily achieve some dynamic user interfaces: